intervene-EU-H2020/prspipe/README.md

 ### Step 4: R packages and other dependencies

 The pipeline relies heavily on [R](https://www.r-project.org/).
-There are two options to handle R-package dependencies: (1) running with a local R installation or and installing packages manually or (2) running the pipeline using singularity containers.
+There are two options to handle R-package dependencies: (1) running with a local R installation and installing packages manually or (2) running the pipeline using singularity containers.

 If running with a local R installation, the following commands will install all dependencies: